STEAM Education (Science, Technology, Engineering, ART and Mathematics)

 After studying the characteristics of a healthy ecosystem, food webs and how organisms interact with living and non-living elements, Mrs. Bouchard's Grade 4 students applied their knowledge by creating an ecosystem.
 With their blueprints of their structure in hand and using various materials, students built a model to show how an ecosystem works.
 To further enhance their understanding of ecosystems, the Grade 4 class visited and explored le Parc-des-Rapides, referred by many as a real jewel of Mother Nature.

 Grade 5 is Hooked on Science

-Imagine the reaction of the Grade 5 students, when their teacher Mrs. Raymond, after discovering a species of new bugs found in sewer water, that not only can clean contaminated water but are a source of protein, ate a little critter, for the sake of great teaching.
+Imagine the reaction of the Grade 5 students after discovering a species of new bugs found in sewer water, that not only can clean contaminated water but are a source of protein, ate a little critter, for the sake of great teaching.
 The students’ reaction was disgust, horror and excitement all rolled up in one!
 What were some of the qualitative and quantitative observations the class made?
 “They look like tiny shrimp”, they don’t have a head or legs” and even asked “where are its eyes?
 The purpose of this fun STEM activity is to demonstrate, as a true scientist, the importance of careful and detailed observations and to teach about the behavior of gases in liquids.

 Will it float?

 Mrs. Kearney’s Grade 1 students put on their science thinking caps to explore if different types of fruit float or sink.
 One by one the children tested their predictions by dropping different fruit into a large bowl of water.
 Surprised by a few results, the students discovered that it is not necessarily the heavier or bigger fruit that sink.